 Setting up a Hot Chocolate Bar is something my kids look forward to every winter.
 It’s a welcomed treat at the end of the day.
 As soon as they get home, they go into the kitchen and create a custom cup of warmth.

-This year my Christmas color scheme is light blue, white, gold, silver with light brown accents.
+A few years ago my Christmas color scheme was light blue, white, gold, silver with light brown accents.
 I carried that same theme into our Hot Chocolate Bar.

 How to Create Your Own Hot Chocolate Bar

-Print labels for all the mix-ins.
+Download the labels for all the mix-ins using the button below.
 You can print them on cardstock or on photo paper for a glossier finish.

 Here are some of my favorite hot chocolate mix-ins.